leptos-rs/cargo-leptos/README.md

 # Optional, only necessary if the bin-package defines more than one target
 bin-target = "my-bin-name"

+# The features to use when compiling all targets
+#
+# Optional.
+Can be extended with the command line parameter --features
+features = []

 # The features to use when compiling the bin target
 #
 # Optional.
 Can be over-ridden with the command line parameter --bin-features